Table of Contents

 iQue DS and iQue DS Lite can easily run Game Boy Advance cartridges.

-In turn, iQue DSi cannot run them, as it does not have a GBA cartridge slot.
+In turn, iQue DSi cannot run them, as it does not have a Game Boy Advance slot.
 However, it can run iQue DS cartridges without any issues.

 Of the entire Nintendo 3DS console family, iQue only released one version - the iQue 3DS XL.